Higher Lie theory in positive characteristic: Introduction

+Another approach to integration is given by the work of Robert-Nicoud and Vallette in \cite{robertnicoud2020higher}.
+Using operadic methods, they gave a tractable description of Getzler's functor.
+These methods also allowed them to construct \textit{higher Baker--Campbell--Hausdorff formulas}: they showed that any horn-filling problem in the integration $\infty$-groupoid is solved by explicit infinite sums involving the higher brackets, which generalise the classical Baker--Campbell--Hausdorff.
+Thus the integration procedure produces an $\infty$-groupoid which is not only a homotopy type, but that can be considered a \textit{group up to homotopy} in an algebraic sense.
+Finally, the author generalized these results to the case involving curvature in \cite{lucio2022integration} by considering curved \textit{absolute} $\mathcal{L}_\infty$-algebras, a new type of algebraic structures where all formal sums of operations are well-defined by definition and which includes nilpotent examples by default.

-There is a parallel story concerning rational models for spaces.
-On the one hand, one can construct rational models using dg commutative algebras as done by D. Sullivan in \cite{Sullivan77}.
-And on the other, one can construct rational models using dg Lie algebras, as done by D. Quillen in \cite{Quillen69}.
-There is a duality between these two types of algebraic structures called Koszul duality.
-This duality explains why dg Lie algebras encode infinitesimal deformation problems and also links Quillen's and Sullivan's approaches to rational homotopy theory.
-It is a modern insight of \cite{Liemodels}, and \cite{robertnicoud2020higher} in the $\mathcal{L}_\infty$ case, that integration theory can help simply Quillen's original approach and give a direct construction of Lie models for spaces.
+\textbf{Rational homotopy theory.} The story of dg Lie algebras is also related to rational homotopy models for spaces.
+Using them, Quillen constructed the first rational models for simply connected spaces in \cite{Quillen69}.
+While later Sullivan constructed simpler to compute rational models dg commutative algebras in \cite{Sullivan77}, these two approaches are not unrelated.
+The relationship between these two types of models is called Koszul duality.
+This duality links dg commutative algebras and dg Lie algebras, and it is also at the heart of why dg Lie algebras encode infinitesimal deformation problems.

+It is a modern insight of \cite{Liemodels}, and \cite{robertnicoud2020higher} in the $\mathcal{L}_\infty$ case, that integration theory can help simplify Quillen's original approach and give a direct construction of Lie models for spaces.
 This was also generalized to curved absolute $\mathcal{L}_\infty$-algebras in \cite{lucio2022integration}, where they were shown to provide rational models for non-necessarily pointed nor connected finite type nilpotent spaces.

-\textbf{The positive characteristic case.} Over a field of positive characteristic, there is an equivalence between the $\infty$-category of $\mathbb{E}_\infty$-formal moduli problems and the $\infty$-category of (spectral) \textit{partition Lie algebras}.
-This was proven by L. Brantner and A. Mathew in \cite{brantnermathew}.
-In their work, they define the $\infty$-category of partition Lie algebras as algebras over an $\infty$-categorical monad.
-Later, L. Brantner, R. Campos and J. Nuiten gave in \cite{pdalgebras} an explicit point-set model for the $\infty$-category of partition Lie algebras: it can be obtained by localizing at quasi-isomorphisms the category of divided powers dg $\Omega (\mathbb{E}^{\mathrm{nu}}_\infty)^*$-algebras, where $(\mathbb{E}^{\mathrm{nu}}_\infty)^*$ is the linear dual of any non-unital $\mathbb{S}$-projective resolution of the commutative operad.
-We will refer to these algebras as partition $\mathcal{L}_\infty$-algebras.

-Nevertheless, even if we have point-set algebraic models for $\mathbb{E}_\infty$-formal moduli problems, there are no analogues of integration theory in positive characteristic.
-One of the main goals of this paper is to fill this gap by constructing a well-behaved integration functor.
-In order to do so, we build on the ideas introduced in \cite{lucio2022integration} and heavily rely on the positive characteristic homotopical operadic calculus developed by B. Le Grignou and the author in \cite{bricevictor}.